.Net, Asp.Net and Visual Studio vNext

 My current project is an MVC 5 web site that allows users to log in with their Facebook account.
 The new Asp.Net Identity framework makes it really easy to just drop this feature into your project.The concept of claims is really interesting but in my opinion it is till a little confused and lacks a clear and “object oriented” way to define . . .

 A quick guide to solve a typical yet not much supported problem

 I’m working on a project where I have a RESTful HTTP API implemented using the WebAPI framework that is consumed by a native Android application.

 This application allows the user to login using their Facebook account and this feature is implemented using the Facebook SDK for Android.

-Now the Facebook SDK always gives you an access . . .
+Now the Facebook SDK always . . .

 Hi everybody, I finally decided to make the move, buy me a proper domain and move my WordPress hosted blog on to Silvrback, which looks very promising.